TalaoDAO/oidc4vc-server/docs/source/api.rst

 For example, when the user logs in, they might be asked to accept or reject a partnership.

 There is no off-line access through Refresh Token but Talao partnership allows your company to get user data as long as the partnership is authorized.
-It means that you always need consent of an online user who signed-in Talao to issue or delete a certificate on his/her behalf.
+However it means that you always need consent of an online user who signed-in Talao to issue or delete a certificate on his/her behalf.

-.. note:: If your company needs to sign and issue a certificate, see further the Client Credential flow.
+.. note:: If your company needs to sign a certificate as an issuer, see further the Client Credential flow.

 You request an access to these functionalities using the scope parameter, which your app includes in its request.

 Below list of scopes  :

-* user:manage:certificate : This scope allows your company to issue/delete certificate on behalf of a user
+* user:manage:certificate : This scope if accepted by user allows your company to issue/delete certificates on behalf of a user
-* user:manage:partner : This scope allows your company to request, accept or reject partnership with all Identities on behalf of a user
+* user:manage:partner : This scope if accepted by user allows your company to request, accept or reject partnerships with all Identities on behalf of a user
-* user:manage:referent : this scop allow your company to add or remove referent on behalf of a user
+* user:manage:referent : this is accepted by user scope allows your company to add or remove referents on behalf of a user

 Step 1, ask for a grant code with your scope list, nonce, state.